riegelTech/vertest/doc/userGuide/configuration.md

 > Note: as Yaml format uses the `#` character for the comments, do not forget to wrap the colors
 > values with double quotes `"`

+> Note: if you delete a status that currently applies on test cases, the front-end application will ask
+> you to choose the replacing statuses to apply on these test cases.